• Skip to primary navigation

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

-One: In a saucepan, melt the butter, sugars and golden syrup together.
+One: In a large saucepan, gently melt the butter, sugars and golden syrup together over a low heat until smooth and combined.

 Two: Take off the heat and stir in the rolled oats and dates.